michaellaszlo/cursor-maintenance/README.md

 A thorny problem comes up when you're building a formatted input field that lets the user freely move a cursor and edit the text.
-After some user editing, the text is formatted by the input field.
+After some user editing, the text is reformatted by the input field.
 Now where should the cursor go?
 That is the problem of cursor maintenance.

 I have written a detailed article about cursor maintenance.
 It's a complicated problem with fuzzy criteria and many possible approaches.
 There is no silver bullet.
-Each approach strikes a compromise between accuracy and ease of implementation.
-Sometimes, depending on the required text format and how you want the user to interact with the input field, there is no good solution.
-Then again, sometimes it is possible to achieve perfect cursor maintenance if you go about it the right way.
+Each approach offers a compromise between reliability and ease of implementation.
+Sometimes, depending on the text format and how you want the user to interact with the input field, there is no good solution.
+Then again, sometimes it is possible to achieve accurate cursor maintenance with the right approach.

-This repository provides framework code and model implementations for three approaches:
+This repository provides framework code and implementation examples for three approaches.
+I characterize them as follows:

 Name of approach  |  Ease of implementation  |  Accuracy
 ---|---|---
-Retrospective  |  Easy  |  Susceptible to bad cursor positioning Layer  |  Medium  |  Can be made completely accurate for some formats Meta  |  Hard  |  Can be made completely accurate for many formats
+Retrospective  |  Easy  |  Susceptible to faulty cursor positioning Layer  |  Medium  |  Can be made completely accurate for some formats Meta  |  Hard  |  Can be made completely accurate for many formats